Franco-Juarez/Franco-Juarez/README.md

 <h2>BIO</h2>

-- 🔭 I use CSS, HTML, GIT, GITHUB, BOOTSTRAP, SASS on a daily basis.
+- 🔭 I use CSS, HTML, GIT, GITHUB, BOOTSTRAP, SASS, JAVASCRIPT on a daily basis.
 - 🌱 Learning all I can about web development.
 - 📫 Reach me at https://www.linkedin.com/in/francojuarez/
 - ⚡ Fun fact: I have a teaching Degree in Literature and I love making music.